Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 	df_scores[tag] = 0
 ```

-This bit of prep-work done, we move on to creating a scorring function that goes row-by-row through the cleaned master dataframe with it's preprocessed lyrics and genrates a score for each emotional assotiation based on how many times a word having certain associations is encountered in each string of lyrical data.
+This bit of prep-work done, we move on to creating a scorring function that goes row-by-row through the cleaned master dataframe with it's preprocessed lyrics and genrates a score for each emotional association based on how many times a word having certain associations is encountered in each string of lyrical data.
 Essentially, each song's lyrics are tokenized into individual words.
 Each of these words is then checked to see if it matches an entry in the dictionary genereated in "step 16".
 If a match is found, the column of "df_scores" that represents the respective emotional associations of that word is increased by a value of one.
 If a match isn't found, then the word token is passed over and no change to the "df_scores" dataframe is made.
 With this function in place, we can then run it and generate a table of scores that shows each set of lyric's collective emtional scores.
 (Note: This part of the code, as it is, takes awhile to run (>2hrs in my case).
 It, like much else with this project, can certainly be improved upon!)
 ```
 def score_lyrics(row_n): #define new function "score_lyrics".
 Function takes in one variable, an row number
 	token_list = df_master_cln.loc[row_n,"Lyrics_Clean"].split() #create a list of word tokens from the lyric string for row_n